flotiq/flotiq-nextjs-event-2/README.md

    Examples of its usage can be found in the `lib/event.js` file of this project or can be explored in the [flotiq-codegen-ts repository](https://github.com/flotiq/flotiq-codegen-ts)

-   _Note: If you make any changes (additions or deletions) to the `content type definitions` in your Flotiq account, you will need to rerun `npm run build` in the `./flotiqApi` directory._
+   _Note: If you make any changes (additions or deletions) to the `content type definitions` in your Flotiq account, you will need to rerun `npx flotiq-codegen-ts generate --compiled-js` command._

 6. **Start developing.**